Skip navigation

 • Prepare for or participate in quality assurance audits conducted by study sponsors, federal agencies, or specially designated review groups.

-• Prepare study-related documentation such as protocol worksheets, procedural manuals, adverse event reports, institutional review board documents, and progress reports.
+• Prepare study-related documentation, such as protocol worksheets, procedural manuals, adverse event reports, institutional review board documents, or progress reports.

 • Record adverse event and side effect data and confer with investigators regarding the reporting of events to oversight agencies.